mailup/rest-samples-java/README.md

 Samples overview
 ------------------------
-This project encloses a short list of pre definied samples describing some of the most common processes within MailUp.
+This project encloses a short list of "ready to use" samples, which represent some of the most common actions you can do with MailUp.

 * Sample 1   - Importing recipients into a new group
 * Sample 2   - Unsubscribing a recipient from a group
-* Sample 3   - Updating a recipient information
+* Sample 3   - Updating the recipient's profile data
-* Sample 4   - Creating a message from a custom template ( at least one template must be saved on list 1 )
+* Sample 4   - Creating a message from a custom template (at least one template must be available in list 1)
 * Sample 5   - Building a message with images and attachments
 * Sample 6   - Tagging an email message
 * Sample 7   - Sending an email message
-* Sample 8   - Displaying statistics with regards to message created in sample 4 or 5 and/or sent out in sample 7
+* Sample 8   - Displaying mailing statistics at message level (e.g. it may be used to get the results of sample 7)

 Before starting
 ------------------------
-Now you have created a MailUp account and your API application keys, please set them into your local config file.
+After you get the MailUp account ID and the API application keys, please set them into your local config file.
 You can find the path of the config file here:
 ```
 rest-samples-java/MailUpExample/src/java/com/mailup/mailup.properties
 ```